The Poly Calisto 7200 is a device that has been designed specifically with conference calls in mind. And it shows.

 The Calisto 7200 HD voice system captures an expanded human voice frequency range.
 In terms of clarity, this creates the effect that the person on the other side of the line is in the same room.

 Moreover, the speakerphone of Calisto 7200 can get quite loud.
 This ensures that every participant in a small conference room can hear the other party.
 This tiny little box is packed with power.

 Poly Calisto 7200 performs just as flawlessly for outgoing speech transmission.
 The Calisto microphones are optimized to recognize and amplify human speech.

 This can be attributed to Poly’s patented NoiseBlock technology for eliminating background noises.

 The device is supplied with 4 directional microphones located at the edges of the speakerphone.
 With a pick-up range of 10 feet, Calisto 7200 is a perfect fit for a medium square or round table.

 Overall, the microphones exhibit awesome quality and are very reliable.
 Together, they can catch voices coming from all directions.
 Even when the speech was not directed at the microphones, they could pick it up.

 The Poly Calisto 7200 connects to other devices via either USB or Bluetooth.

-With both USB and Bluetooth, all it takes is a simple plug-and-play procedure for connecting Poly Calisto 7200 to other devices.
+With USB and Bluetooth, all it takes is a simple plug-and-play procedure to connect Poly Calisto 7200 to other devices.
 No additional drivers need to be downloaded or installed.

 Poly Calisto 7200 comes with 2 USB cables of varying lengths.
 The first is 4 feet long, while the other extends up to 10 feet.